 Seeking immediate treatment reduces your chances of brain damage.

 control your heart rate.
 Seizure-curbing medicines or anesthetics may also be

-Recovery Long-Term Outlook
+and Long-Term Outlook

-Can You Prevent Brain Hypoxia?
+You Prevent Brain Hypoxia?